TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 <!-- TODO: Workshop this -->

-> :warning: This section is a work in progress
+> This section is a work in progress

 Not all aspects of abilities should be improved by a player choosing to **improve an ability**.
 When improving an ability that grants am extra die, increasing the size of a die does not feel as impactful as increasing the number of dice.